vitest-dev/vitest/docs/api/expect.md

   Also, `expect` can be used statically to access matchers functions, described later, and more.

 ::: warning
-`expect` has no effect on testing types, if expression doesn't have a type error.
+`expect` has no effect on testing types, if the expression doesn't have a type error.
 If you want to use Vitest as [type checker](/guide/testing-types), use [`expectTypeOf`](/api/expect-typeof) or [`assertType`](/api/assert-type).
 :::

 ## not

   Using `not` will negate the assertion.
 For example, this code asserts that an `input` value is not equal to `2`.
-If it's equal, assertion will throw an error, and the test will fail.
+If it's equal, the assertion will throw an error, and the test will fail.

   ```ts
   import { expect, test } from 'vitest'